ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

   :type: boolean
   :default: ``False``

-.. confval:: Maximum number of spot pairs to check (merging with spotFIT)
+.. confval:: Maximum number of spot pairs to check

   If the parameter :confval:`Merge spots pairs where single peak fits better` is ``True`` you can set the maximum number of pairs to test in case there